 In the most recent test, conducted in March 2020, the app detected 100% of the 3,102 "real-time" malware threats used, and 100% of the 3,086 "widespread" malware samples that were collected in the previous four weeks.

-Of the seven other Android antivirus apps I reviewed in 2019, five others were submitted to AV-TEST for this round.
-Avast Mobile Security and Norton Mobile Security also got 100/100 percent detection rates.
-Right behind them were Kaspersky Mobile Antivirus and McAfee Mobile Security which each got 99.9% of real-time and 100% of widespread malware.
+Of the seven other Android antivirus apps I most recently reviewed, five others were submitted to AV-TEST for this round.
+Kaspersky Mobile Antivirus and Norton Mobile Security also got 100/100 percent detection rates.
+Right behind them was Avast Mobile Security, which got 100% of real-time and 99.9% of widespread malware.

-Bringing up the rear was Google Play Protect, which had the lowest scores on both metrics among all apps in the tests at 44.1%/54.7%.
-That's the worst Google Play Protect has done since AV-TEST added it in September 2017, and it means that nearly 60% of real-time malware, and more than 45% of widespread malware, went undetected.
+Bringing up the rear was Google Play Protect, which had the lowest scores on both metrics among all apps in the tests at 77.4%/47.8%.
+That's pretty terrible, but in the January 2020 tests, it scored only 37.0%/33.1%, the worst Google Play Protect has done since AV-TEST added it in September 2017.

 Since the beginning of 2017, Bitdefender has fallen short of a perfect score against real-time malware only three times in AV-TEST's bimonthly Android antivirus tests, and it has always detected 100% of widespread malware.

 Bitdefender Mobile Security: Security features and tools

 You might already be using one of the best password managers, but if not, Bitdefender's Account Privacy feature might inspire you to do so.
 When you first activate it, you will need to enter and validate your email addresses, and from then on, you will be notified of any security breaches involving services that you used your email addresses to sign up for.

 By default, it scans for news of new breaches daily and notifies you immediately in the event of a significant breach.
 Once you have taken whatever steps necessary to secure a breached account, you can go back into Account Privacy and tap on the breached service to mark the incident as Solved, as far as you're concerned.